-Currency: The currency used in Kefalos is the Euro (€)
+Currency: The currency used is the Euro (€).

-Local time: Kefalos is 2 hours ahead of GMT/UK time
+Local time: Kefalos is 2 hours ahead of GMT/UK time.

 Flight time from UK: The flight time to Kefalos is 4 hours.

-Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your holiday to Kefalos
+Visa & Health: Before you travel, visit www.gov.uk/foreign-travel-advice/greece for recommendations and advice on visas and health for your holiday to Kefalos.

-Temperature: Average of 26°C.
+Temperature: Average of 27°C in July.

 Best time to visit: Early summer for plenty of sunshine and very little rain.
 Kos has a Mediterranean climate which offers dry heat and sub-tropical temperatures.
-Summers start heating up around May, and maintain a mid 20s (°C) average for up to six months.
-July and August are the hottest months, often reaching the low 30s with a water temperature of around 25 (°C).
+Summers start heating up around May, and maintain a mid-20s (°C) average for up to six months.
+July and August are the hottest months, sometimes reaching the low 30s with a water temperature of around 25 (°C).

 By bus: A regular bus service connects this beautiful Greek town to others nearby, like Kos Town and Kardamena.
 Buses are a cheap way of going from town to town and you’ll feel more like a local.